shevious/edx-documentation/en_us/xblock/source/concepts/runtimes.rst

 Runtime Functions
 ******************

-An XBlock runtime application must perform the following functions.
+An XBlock runtime application performs the following functions.

 * Instantiate XBlocks with the correct data access.

 * Display the HTML returned by XBlock views.

   .. note::
-    Runtime applications must document the view names they require of XBlocks.
+    Runtime applications document the view names they require of XBlocks.

 * Bind the front-end JavaScript code to the correct DOM elements.